Pillar 2 - Growing in Faith - Digging Deeper

 Colossians 3:15 also instructs you to “Let the peace of Christ rule in your hearts, since as members of one body you were called to peace.
 And be thankful.”
 Notice the word “rule”.
 The peace of Christ is to rule in your decision-making.
 Whenever you’re facing decisions, uncertainties, conflicts, or choices of action, rely on the Holy Spirit to guide you in seeking God’s will.
 Though obedience may lead in a temporarily uncomfortable direction, if a deeper peaceful assurance is accompanying the choice, lean into it in full confidence of alignment with His will.

 Jesus does not promise the absence of problems, but His peace amidst the trouble.
 John 16:33 affirms this: “I have told you these things, so that in me you may have peace.
 In this world you will have trouble.
 But take heart!
 I have overcome the world.”
 This says that Christ’s uncommon peace and trouble not only coexist, but that His peace is in Him and is grounded in His victory.
+Let His peace be a barometer for your walk with Him; give thanks when you have it and seek its restoration should you lose it.

 Ephesians 6:10-17 describes the armor of God believers are to don when facing Satan’s attacks.
 Verse 15 you are told to have your “your feet fitted with the readiness that comes from the gospel of peace.”
 The uncommon peace of Christ provides stable footing against fear, uncertainty, and doubt, making a formidable defense to help you stand firm.